Varicose Veins and Other Vein Disorders

 Symptoms of deep vein thrombosis include swelling, pain, tenderness, redness, a brownish color change in your skin, and warmth.
 Symptoms usually become worse at the end of the day and may get better temporarily after you lie down at night.
 It may become painful to walk, and the leg with the clot in it often swells much more than the other leg.
 These are especially common after surgery or a long period of inactivity, like a long road trip or airplane ride.

 A clot in a deep vein increases your risk of serious health problems.
-For example, a dislodged clot (embolism) could travel to your lungs and block a pulmonary artery, causing a condition called pulmonary embolism.
+For example, a dislodged clot (embolism) could travel to your lungs and block a pulmonary artery, causing a potentially fatal condition called pulmonary embolism.